 iPad Air 3rd Gen and newer

 To use Sidecar, make sure the Mac and iPad are logged in with the same Apple ID.
-Also, be sure to connect the iPad to an electrical outlet or USB charging port given the constant screen use will drain the battery.
+Also, be sure to connect the iPad to an electrical outlet or USB charging port given that the constant screen use will drain the battery.
 Sidecar does not rely on a physical wired connection.

 Step 1: Click the Control Center icon on the menu bar.

 Step 3: Select your iPad listed under the Connect To heading.